Omobolanle-tech/easy-loan-capstone/README.md

 I'm currently open to entry-level, internship, or project-based opportunities in the Business Analysis space.

  🤝 Let’s connect: [LinkedIn Profile] (www.linkedin.com/in/omobolanle-amoo)
+ Project Access

-[Click here to view the live project]
+ Click here to view the live project (https://github.com/Omobolanle-tech/easy-loan-capstone.git)

 Thank you for visiting! 💼✨  Feedback, collaboration, or connection is warmly welcomed.